Dan-Matthews-23/local-legends/README.md

 #### Errors

-- 9 errors related to missing aria labels for the image of each restaurant.
+9 errors related to missing aria labels for the image of each restaurant (bearing in mind thisonly related to one error as there were 9 restaurants in th e for loop).
+I corrected this error and ran again.
+No errors were found

+#### Empty Links

+This error was picked up in the nav bar that is activated only oin smaller screens.
+The WAVE checker thought that the link was empty.
+However this was not the case, as the link activated the JavaScript when clicked, and had the "fa fas bars" i class attached to it.
+This gave the user something to click.
+I've added an aria-label to this element